rorycl/findemailaddrs/README.md

 version 0.0.4 : 05 November 2023

-Find email files on disk (by default `.eml` files) and parse the headers of these and extract them to a tab separated value (tsv) file.
+Find email files on disk (by default `.eml` files) and parse the email of each file and extract the sender, to and cc email addresses and save these to a tab separated value (tsv) file removing duplicates.

 ## Example